Here is an overview of Casio’s environmental compliance initiatives.

 Casio evaluates products in terms of resource savings, ease of dismantling, recycling potential, and recycled material content.
 Confirmation is also made to see whether the recycling labels and displayed information meet legal requirements worldwide.

 In response to the enactment of Japan’s Small Electronic Devices Recycling Act in April 2013, Casio has put together a project team including employees involved in every product category (such as designers), aiming to ensure products being developed are easily recyclable.
 Casio is asking intermediate processors and metal smelters who recycle used small household appliances to participate in interviews regarding dismantling methods and other issues.
-The lessons learned are being incorporated into internal design manuals, helping Casio to develop products that are easy to recycle.
+The lessons learned are being incorporated into product environmental assessments, helping Casio to develop products that are easy to recycle.

 Compliance Relating to Power Consumption